-Click here to download the transitional map
+Click here to download the transitional campus map for Sunday mornings.

 On June 28th, our church voted 90% in favor of approving the Building Committee's recommendation to borrow up to 2 million dollars for additional costs associated with Phase 1a.
 Their approved cost analysis is available here.